-Orca Bay Gluten-Free Battered Fish Fillets
+Orca Bay Gluten-Free Battered Fish Fillets—perfect for making crispy fish tacos

 Gluten.
 To eat it, or not.
 It’s been a huge topic in the health and wellness world for the past few years.
 And with the rise of gluten-free products on the market these days, consumers have become more aware … I mean hey, I even saw gluten-free lettuce the other day.
 How ingenious is that?
 LOL.
 (Marketing companies, I swear!)